Foundation

 If you've just moved to France and you're staring at the tax system wondering where to begin — this is where you begin.
 A plain-English overview of how France taxes you, what's different from the UK, and what you need to know before you touch a single form.

-For the practical filing process, see our PPMF framework guide — a step-by-step approach to getting your return done.
+For the practical filing process, see our guide to filing French taxes as a UK expat — it covers the Plan, Map, File approach to getting your return done.

 This is the single most important thing to understand.
 When you live in France, you are subject to two separate charges on your income:

-1. Income Tax (Impôt sur le Revenu — IR) This works like the UK system — a progressive scale with bands.
+1. Income Tax This works like the UK system — a sliding scale with bands.
 The more you earn, the higher the rate on the top portion of your income.
 The 2026 brackets run from 0% up to 45%.
-You can see the current rates on the Taxpert data page.
+See the income tax brackets on the Taxpert reference data page →

-2. Social Charges (Prélèvements Sociaux) This is where France differs significantly from the UK.
+2. Social Charges This is where France differs significantly from the UK.
 On top of income tax, France levies a second charge — currently up to 18.6% in 2026 — on certain types of income.
-This covers France's debt, healthcare contributions, and pension contributions.
+This funds France's healthcare system, debt repayment, and social security.
 It is separate from income tax, calculated differently, and the rate you pay can vary depending on your circumstances.

 When you add the two together, the combined burden on some types of income can be substantial.
 This is why understanding both charges — not just income tax — matters.